RPM-lab-UMN/talk-through-it/README.md

 ## Guide
 This repository started as a clone of [PerAct](https://github.com/peract/peract).
 The requirements should be the same.

-Please open an issure if you encounter problems.
+Please open an issue if you encounter problems.

 ### 1. Environment
 ```bash